 Your partner probably doesn’t appreciate your morning breath or germ-covered hands.
 Luckily, studies suggest beta-caryophyllene helps fight bacterial dental plaque build-up (6).
 This makes it a potential naturally-derived alternative to typical medications like chlorhexidine that often require a prescription.

 Plus, it helped reduce microorganisms like Streptococcus pneumonia, Haemophilus influenza, and E. coli - each of which can cause nasty infections and illness (7).

 Think happy thoughts... with some help from beta-caryophyllene!

 That’s what the research suggests, anyway.
 In one study, mice treated with 50mg/kg of the terpene showed decreased numbers on tests measuring anxiety, depression, and compulsive activity (8).
 Harnessing this power for humankind offers exciting possibilities for natural alternatives to potentially addictive anxiolytics and antidepressants.

 Beta-Caryophyllene May Help Prevent Osteoporosis

 We’ve heard often enough about getting calcium and vitamin D to prevent diseases like osteoporosis that weaken the bones.
-But studies suggest β-caryophyllene may work as a therapeutic agent for the prevention and treatment of osteoporosis by increasing the building (mineralization) of stronger bones while decreasing their breakdown (adipogenesis and osteoclastogenesis) (8).
+But studies suggest β-caryophyllene may work as a therapeutic agent for the prevention and treatment of osteoporosis.
+The theory is that it accomplished that by increasing the building (mineralization) of stronger bones while decreasing their breakdown (adipogenesis and osteoclastogenesis) (9).